core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

    In order to individually reach an origin server again through the proxy, the client is not required to understand or support the transport protocol indicated in the Response-Forwarding Option, as used between the proxy and the origin server, in case it differs from "UDP" (1).
 That is, using the IPv4/IPv6 address value and optional port value from the Response-Forwarding Option, the client simply creates the correct URI for the individual request, by means of the Proxy-Uri or Uri-Scheme Option in the unicast request to the proxy.
 The client uses the transport protocol it knows, and has used before, to send the request to the proxy.

 As discussed in {{Section 3.1.6 of I-D.ietf-core-groupcomm-bis}}, it is possible that the client receives multiple responses to the same group request, i.e., with the same Token, from the same origin server.
-The client normally processes at the CoAP layer each of those responses from the same origin server, and decides how to exactly handle them depending on its available context information (see {{Section 3.1.6 of I-D.ietf-core-groupcomm-bis}}).
+The client normally processes at the CoAP layer each of those responses from the same origin server, and decides at the application layer how to exactly handle them depending on its available context information (see {{Section 3.1.6 of I-D.ietf-core-groupcomm-bis}}).

 Upon the timeout expiration, i.e., T seconds after having sent the original unicast request to the proxy, the client frees up its local Token value associated with that request.
 Note that, upon this timeout expiration, the Token value is not eligible for possible reuse yet (see {{ssec-req-send-steps}}).
-Thus, until the actual amount of time before enabling Token reusage has elapsed, any following late responses to the same request forwarded by the proxy will be discarded, as these are not matching (by Token) with any active request from the client.
+Thus, until the actual amount of time before enabling Token reusage has elapsed, following late responses to the same request forwarded by the proxy will be discarded, as these are not matching (by Token) with any active request from the client.

 ### Supporting Observe ## {#ssec-resp-proc-client-observe}